 Today, laser technology is the most efficient and effective way of removing a tattoo, but it is perfectly natural to have questions or concerns about the side effects.
 We have listed the side effects below:

 Blistering – Perfectly normal and will generally heal themselves within a couple of weeks.

 Scabbing – Again a perfectly normal reaction following a session.
 Always allow the scabs to fall off naturally and do not pick them as this could lead to scarring.

 Swelling – Your body does not particularly enjoy being lasered, so swelling is a perfectly normal reaction after treatment, as it is your body’s way of dealing with the trauma of the laser.

 Itching – This is one of the biggest discomforts that people mention to us after having a treatment.
 Although not pleasant, it is a good sign as it shows that your body’s immune system is working hard to heal the treated area.
 Just make sure not to itch or scratch the area as this could lead to scarring.

 Scarring – This is very rare as laser tattoo removal is a very safe and proven method of removing unwanted tattoos.
-Scaring is usually down to poor aftercare such as picking scabs, or allowing the treated area to rub on clothing etc. Products such as Bio-oil can greatly help if the area is starting to scar.
+Scarring is usually down to poor aftercare, such as picking scabs, or allowing the treated area to rub on clothing, etc. Products such as Bio-Oil can greatly help if the area is starting to scar.

 Even though there are several possible side effects related to laser tattoo removal, the vast majority of issues mentioned are uncommon with most people, and if problems do occur, the majority of them are treatable.